The Best Passive PA Speakers – Under $1000

 Speaker Cone Size

-Most top-rated passive speakers have either 12" or 15" woofers, with these two speaker sizes considered the most ideal for music PA systems.
+Most top-rated passive speakers have either 12" or 15" woofers, with these two speaker sizes having a smooth frequency response that is considered the ideal for music PA systems.
 The general difference is that bigger 15" speakers offer more punch and low-end frequency response (although not as much as a subwoofer) at the cost of overwhelming some of the highs.
 They also tend to be more expensive and heavier.
 12" speakers offer a more balanced sound for many applications.
 Still, they may need to be more for bass-heavy music.
+If you have the budget, you can go for the best PA system setup, which combines small and big PA speakers, along with a sub woofer for higher headroom and good sound distribution across the different frequencies.

 Also worth considering is the size of the tweeter, the presence of a midrange woofer, and the material used for the cone and tweeter.
 Given the loud volume of these speakers, they aren't meant to be used as passive bookshelf speakers for low-volume listening.